Heather Conn

 Biography

 Trained as a journalist, Heather Conn has worked as a professional writer for 40+ years, based in the Vancouver, BC region.
-She has published in 50+ magazines and newspapers, including The Globe and Mail, Vancouver Sun, Georgia Straight, and Canadian Geographic.
+She has published in 50+ magazines and newspapers, including The Globe and Mail, Vancouver Sun, Edmonton Journal, Georgia Straight, and Canadian Geographic.
 She has also co-written two short films for Bravo!
 TV and served as a writer for CBC-TV Vancouver.
-Her specialty areas include arts and culture, the environment and conservation, travel, social justice issues, and spirituality.
+Her specialty areas include arts and culture, the environment and conservation, travel, social justice issues, and eastern spirituality.

-Heather is the author of two nonfiction history books on public transit in Vancouver, BC (Vancouver's Glory Years, Whitecap Books, co-written with Henry Ewert) and two picture books, Gracie's Got a Secret and Six Stinky Feet and a Sasquatch.
-Her creative nonfiction memoir No Letter in Your Pocket will be published in 2023 by Guernica Editions.
-Her nonfiction features have appeared in at least a half-dozen anthologies, including New Beginnings (Timbercrest Publishing, 2019), Raincoast Chronicles 22 (Harbour Publishing, 2013), and Emails from India (Seraphim Editions, 2013).
+She has written two nonfiction history books on public transit in Vancouver, BC (Vancouver's Glory Years, Whitecap Books (2003), co-written with Henry Ewert, and Vancouver's Trolley Buses, 1948-1998 (BC Transit, 1998)) and two picture books, Gracie's Got a Secret (MW Books, 2011), and Six Stinky Feet and a Sasquatch (Peppermint Toast Publishing, 2019).
+Her nonfiction features have appeared in at least a half-dozen anthologies, including Art and Words (2023, 2022, Sunshine Coast Writers and Editors Society (SCWES)), New Beginnings (Timbercrest Publishing, 2019), Raincoast Chronicles 22 (Harbour Publishing, 2013), and Emails from India (Seraphim Editions, 2013).

 Besides editing nonfiction and fiction books, Heather has worked as editor-in-chief of PeopleTalk magazine, published by the B.C.
 Human Resources Management Association.
 She served as a contributing editor for Alive and BC Woman magazine and as western editor for Trucking Canada.
-She has edited at least a dozen books for a variety of B.C. publishers, including Harbour Publishing, MW Books, and Opus Productions Inc.
+She has edited at least a dozen books for a variety of B.C. publishers, including Harbour Publishing, MW Books, and Opus Productions Inc. She continues to work as a freelance editor with authors of both self-published and traditionally published books.

 ADDRESS